On the Nature of the Fundamental Plasma Excitation in a Plasmonic Crystal

-In order to find the analytical expression for the frequency of the fundamental plasmon resonance, we introduce a standard method based on the solution of Maxwell's equations for the plasmon electric and magnetic fields as well as the density currents arising in the system.
+In order to find a better way to describe the behavior of plasmon modes in the plasmonic crystal, we develop a method based on the solution of Maxwell's equations for space harmonics of the electric and magnetic fields:

+where $q_k=2\pi k/p$ is the $k$-th space harmonic of the grating, $z$-axis is oriented perpendicular to the 2DES, $y$-axis is oriented along the grating, and $x$-axis is perpendicular to the grating.
 The detailed derivation of the dispersion equation below can be found in the Supplemental Material~\cite{Supplemental}.

-When describing the plasmons, we assume that the gates are ideal metals, and we assume that the currents vanish at the edges.
-Also, we take into account that the wavelength of the THz radiation is much larger than the period of the plasmonic crystal, which greatly simplifies the analysis.
-Finally, considering that the plasmonic decay rate due to collisions with impurities and phonons as well as due to the emission of electromagnetic waves is small, one can find the following equation for the fundamental plasmon frequency $\omega$:
+When describing the plasmons, we consider the gates to be ideal metals and assume that currents are negligible at the edges.
+Additionally, we note that the wavelength of the THz radiation is significantly larger than the period of the plasmonic crystal, which substantially simplifies our analysis.
+Lastly, given that the plasmon decay rate, caused by collisions with impurities, phonons, and the emission of electromagnetic waves, is minimal, we can derive the following equation for the fundamental plasmon frequency, $\omega_p$:

-where $\omega_p=\sqrt{2\pi \, n_s e^2/2 m^{\ast} \varepsilon_{\rm GaAs} \varepsilon_0 p }$ is the frequency of unscreened plasmon~(\ref{plasmon}) at the wave vector $q=2\pi/p$, $\varkappa=(\varepsilon_{\rm GaAs}-1)/(\varepsilon_{\rm GaAs}+1)$, and the function $g(f)$ is defined via the series
+where $\omega_u=\sqrt{2\pi \, n_s e^2/2 m^{\ast} \varepsilon_{\rm GaAs} \varepsilon_0 p }$ is the frequency of unscreened plasmon~(\ref{plasmon}) at the wave vector $q_u=2\pi/p$, $\varkappa=(\varepsilon_{\rm GaAs}-1)/(\varepsilon_{\rm GaAs}+1)$, and the function $g(f)$ is defined via the series

-and can be expressed through special functions.
-Next, we left a sufficiently large number of terms (one hundred) in the sum in Eq.~(\ref{eq:theor_freq}), after which the desired frequency can be calculated numerically.
+and can be expressed through the special functions.
+It is important to note that each plasmon mode of the plasmonic crystal consists of a superposition of standing plasma waves with wave-vectors $q_k=2\pi k/p$ propagating through the plasmonic crystal.
+To achieve good convergence, we left a sufficiently large number of space harmonics (one hundred) in the sum of Eq.~(\ref{eq:theor_freq}), after which the desired plasmon frequency can be calculated numerically.
+The resulting frequencies of the fundamental plasmon mode, calculated from Eq. (\ref{eq:theor_freq}), are shown as solid curves in Fig.~\ref{3} for different filling factors.
+There is a remarkable agreement between theoretical predictions and experimental results, which supports the validity of our theoretical approach.